Stage Three – the delivery of the placenta and the clamping of the cord

 Anne’s top tip:

-“Even if your partner doesn’t fancy cutting the cord, get the midwife to ask him again at the time, as he might feel completely different when it comes to it.”
+“Even if your partner doesn’t fancy cutting the cord, get the midwife to ask them again at the time, as they might feel completely different when it comes to it.”